happykhan/listentoeverything/README.rst

-Scrapes good music off Reddit, makes a spotify playlist
+Scrapes good music off Reddit, makes a spotify playlist.
+See the results at https://happykhan.com/playlists/

 Installation and Usage
 ----------------------